Travel around Edinburgh with Bobby

 Day 2 A Morning Hike and Afternoon Tea

-On day two, I decided to start the day with something a bit more active: a hike up Arthur’s Seat.
-It’s an extinct volcano that offers stunning views of Edinburgh and beyond.
-The climb isn’t too challenging, but it’s definitely worth starting early in the morning to avoid the crowds and catch the city bathed in the soft morning light.
-Reaching the top, I felt like I could see all of Edinburgh—its medieval streets, parks, and the distant sea.
+On day two, I kicked things off with a bit of adventure by hiking up Arthur’s Seat, an extinct volcano that rewards hikers with breathtaking views of Edinburgh.
+The climb was manageable but best tackled early in the morning to avoid the crowds and catch the city glowing in the soft morning light.
+From the summit, I soaked in panoramic views of Edinburgh’s medieval streets, lush parks, and the distant sea, feeling like I had the entire city at my feet.

 Hiking Arthur’s Seat in the morning is the perfect way to start your day—don’t forget your camera!
 If you want to experience a bit of luxury, treat yourself to afternoon tea at The Dome; it’s a feast for both your eyes and your taste buds.